 It should be noted that minutes will be published after they have been approved at the following Court meeting and are therefore not liable to be amended.
 Whilst it wishes to make minutes as widely available as possible, the University is concerned not to inhibit discussion at its committees, and therefore occasionally minutes may have sections removed (redacted) for reasons of confidentiality.
 In these instances, a note will be inserted indicating that the minute has been edited on the grounds of confidentiality.

-Clerk of the Court: Mr Bruce Purdon
+Clerk to Court: Mr Bruce Purdon

 Telephone: 01224 273949